Surf Line: Operations

 Freight traffic includes military vehicles and equipment to Camp Pendleton and the Navy ports in San Diego.
-Due to passenger trains running on a daily schedule, occasional BNSF manifest freight trains run through the Surf Line often at night, which is dubbed as the "Daygo".
+Due to passenger trains running on a daily schedule, BNSF manifest freight trains run through the Surf Line often at night, which is dubbed as the "Daygo".

+The Surf Line is the second busiest rail corridor in the United States, after the Northeast Corridor between Washington D.C. and Boston, as the Surf Line hosts the Pacific Surfliner, the third busiest Amtrak route behind the Acela and Northeast Regional, which run on the Northeast Corridor.
+As trains on the Surf Line traverse speeds up to 90 mph on portions of the route in Orange County and San Diego County, there are plans to upgrade tracks to Class 6 trackage, which can run at speeds of 110 mph, when funding is available.

 About two-thirds of the 60 mile segment from the Orange County line to the Santa Fe Depot in downtown San Diego has been double-tracked.
 As one of the nation's busiest corridors, local transportation and planning agencies want to complete the entire section.
 A 2.6 mile section of double track between Elvira (SR 52) and Morena (Balboa Avenue) was completed in July 2020.
 The $192 million project, which began in August 2015, completed 14.6 miles of double track from San Diego northward.

-The segment of the LOSSAN Corridor within San Diego County achieved full implementation of positive train control in December of 2018, for all passenger and freight trains operating on this segment.
+The segment of the LOSSAN Corridor within San Diego County achieved full implementation of positive train control in December 2018, for all passenger and freight trains operating on this segment.